 Crummer Student Shares Entrepreneurial Journey

 Xinrun “Frank” Zhuang ’18 ’20MBA reflects on his entrepreneurial journey upon completion of the Early Advantage MBA program.

 The Orlando Region's Largest Business Plan Competition

-The Crummer Graduate School of Business at Rollins College has announced Mindstamp, an interactive video solution where you can create dynamic, personalized, interactive video experiences in seconds, is the 2021 winner of its annual Venture Plan Competition, Central Florida’s largest and most comprehensive business plan and pitch competition for start-ups.
-Mindstamp will receive $25,000 in prize money.
+The Crummer Graduate School of Business at Rollins College has announced Ostrich, a financial fitness app that enables its users to achieve their financial goals by grouping employees and consumers by life milestones so that they can work together in gamified financial challenges, is the 2022 winner of its annual Crummer Venture Plan Competition, Central Florida’s largest and most comprehensive business plan and pitch competition for start-ups.
+Ostrich will receive $50,000 in prize money.
 In total, the competition finalists vied for their share of a total prize package valued over $100,000.